Michael-J-Fernandez/final-project/README.md

 This is an application to learn the basics of using Emmet abbreviation for coding HTML.

+## Instructions

+* Instructions for each question are displayed on top of the current question, highlighted in dark-yellow color.

 ## Topics

 * **Click on a topic to practice**